Louis A. Bledsoe III: Education

+Legal career

 Judicial service

 In 2014, Bledsoe was appointed as a Special Superior Court Judge by North Carolina Governor Pat McCrory, and then designated by North Carolina Supreme Court Justice Sarah Parker as a Special Superior Court Judge for Complex Business Cases, assigning him to serve on North Carolina's Business Court.
 He replaced Business Court Judge Calvin E. Murphy.
 The North Carolina Business Court is a specialized business court of limited jurisdiction within the North Carolina Superior Court, that primarily hears cases "involving complex and significant issues of corporate and commercial law."

 In 2018, Bledsoe was designated by North Carolina Supreme Court Chief Justice Mark Martin as the Business Court's Chief Judge, succeeding Chief Judge James L. Gale.
 In 2019, Governor Roy Cooper nominated Bledsoe for reappointment to the Business Court, in which North Carolina's legislature concurred, and Bledsoe has continued serving as Chief Judge.
 Bledsoe announced he will be retiring effective January 1, 2025.

 Bledsoe has issued approximately 500 written legal opinions and orders of significance during his time as a Business Court judge.
+Among Bledsoe's notable cases, the Atlantic Coast Conference's lawsuits with Clemson University and Florida State University have drawn national attention.
 Nationally, Bledsoe has served as a Business Court Representative to the American Bar Association's Business Law Section.
 He is a member of the American College of Business Court Judges.

-Among Bledsoe's notable cases, the Atlantic Coast Conference's lawsuits with Clemson University and Florida State University have drawn national attention.

 Legal practice

 After completing his federal appellate clerkship, Bledsoe joined the private law firm of Robinson, Bradshaw & Hinson, P.A. in Charlotte, North Carolina.
 He was a commercial and business litigator at the firm for the next 29 years, until he was appointed to North Carolina's Business Court.

 Bledsoe was among the lawyers in the 2001 North Carolina Business Court case, First Union v.
 SunTrust Banks, heard by Judge Ben F. Tennille.
 This case, involving a disputed bank merger, has been described as giving complex business litigation "sea legs" to the Business Court.
-Bledsoe considered it one of the highlights of his career as a lawyer, as he recognized at the time it "was a very significant event in the history of the state."
+Bledsoe considered it one of the highlights of his career as a lawyer, as he recognized at the time it "was a very significant event in the history of the state".